-Cops Have Officially Been Banned from Marching in Toronto's Pride Parade
+Toronto Police Have Officially Been Banned From Marching in the Gay Pride Parade

 Pride Toronto members voted to endorse the demands made by Black Lives Matter Toronto.